 Societal changes drive public policy.
 These shifts include an aging population; the growth of high tech and service sector jobs; evolving views on race, ethnicity, and immigration; and changes in family structure.

 Pew studies these attitudes and trends and their impact through the use of original public opinion survey research, along with social, economic, and demographic data analysis.
 Pew’s work includes a major study of the millennial generation and the distinct path it is forging toward adulthood, with fewer ties to traditional religious and political institutions and more use of social media to build personal networks.

 In this issue of Trend we step back to explore public attitudes about science and how science can inform policy.

-The post Young women are out-earning young men in several U.S. cities appeared first on Pew Research Center.
+The post Young adults in the U.S. are reaching key life milestones later than in the past appeared first on Pew Research Center.

 When we have the data to study groups of similarly aged people over time, we won’t always default to using the standard generational definitions and labels, like Gen Z, Millennials or Baby Boomers.

 The post How Pew Research Center will report on generations moving forward appeared first on Pew Research Center.

 It can be useful to talk about generations, but generational categories are not scientifically defined and labels can lead to stereotypes and oversimplification.